tka-tech/api-test/README.md

 ```

 ## Tools
-You can load the file into [https://geojson.io] to visualize your data
+You can load the file into https://geojson.io to visualize your data

 ## Passing Requirements:
 1. Your server runs
-2. API Gives the correct level of inventory given the following lat/long point
+2. API Gives the correct level of inventory given the following lng/lat point
 3. Given a different initial data set, where some drivers do not reside inside the defined region, the inventory quantity should still be correct (sum of drivers inside the region).
 4. Given a point outside the defined region, the API should return an error: {"message":"unavailable at this location"}

 ## Bonus:
 1. Write a test(s) for your solution
-2. Make your API product agnostic
+2. Make your API product/sku agnostic
 3. Make endpoint(s) handling the updating of driver positions.
 4. Use any GEO command in redis: [https://redis.io/commands#geo]
 5. Give examples of how your solution may not scale well, and what you might do to improve it